seqeralabs/xpack-dnanexus/README.md

 dx env | grep project | cut -f 2
 ```

-NOTE: The `dx://` pseudo-protocol schema is used by Nextflow to identify file paths
+NOTE: The `dx://` pseudo-protocol is used by Nextflow to identify file paths
 in the DNAnexus storage.